What Is Eczema? Types, Causes, Triggers and More

 placing against the skin.
 This may help to soothe the rash and temporarily

-- An eczema flare-up may be a sign that you need to take a break and de-stress.
+- A flare-up may be a sign that you need to take a break and de-stress.
 Incorporate stress-reduction interventions, such as talking to a counselor, getting more sleep, exercising, meditation and practicing breathing exercises.

 - Take a daily zinc supplement.
 This is an important mineral for skin function, and zinc levels have been shown to be low in eczema sufferers.